Expat Exchange

 What are the most challenging aspects of retiring in Romania?

 "One of the most challenging aspects of retiring in Romania is the lack of a comprehensive pension system.
 Many retirees rely on their savings or the support of family members to make ends meet.
 Additionally, the cost of living in Romania is relatively high, making it difficult for retirees to stretch their pension income.
 Furthermore, the healthcare system in Romania is not as advanced as in other countries, making it difficult for retirees to access quality medical care.
-Finally, the language barrier can be a challenge for retirees who do not speak Romanian," commented one retiree living in Romania.
+Finally, the language barrier can be a challenge for retirees who do not speak Romanian," remarked one retiree in Romania.

 What are the most rewarding aspects of retiring in Romania?

 "One of the most rewarding aspects of retiring in Romania is the opportunity to explore the country's rich cultural heritage.
 From the vibrant cities of Bucharest and Cluj-Napoca to the stunning mountain landscapes of Transylvania, Romania offers a wealth of sights and experiences to enjoy.
 Additionally, the cost of living in Romania is relatively low, making it an attractive destination for retirees on a budget.
 Furthermore, the country's healthcare system is well-developed and provides excellent care for retirees.
-Finally, the warm and welcoming people of Romania make it a great place to settle down and enjoy a peaceful retirement," commented one retiree living in Romania.
+Finally, the warm and welcoming people of Romania make it a great place to settle down and enjoy a peaceful retirement," said one retiree in Romania.

 What are healthcare services like in Romania?